filipjeremic/hackerrank/README.md

    </a>
 </p>

-Even though this repo is vastly belated, I’m glad I finally made it
+Even though this repo is vastly belated, I’m glad I finally made it.
+I did more challenges than in this list so if you want to see a specific challenge just send me a message.
+Chances are that I already did it, or, if not, will do it when I have time.
+I won’t be uploading solutions to exceptionally easy challenges unless requested.

 If you have any questions/suggestions/criticism, spot an error etc. please don’t hesitate to contact me via:
 * Email: fjeremicwork@gmail.com